Giftbit/lightrail-client-java/README.md

 existingGiftCard.unfreeze();
 ```

-Note that freezing and unfreezing a card are special transactions and the corresponding `LightrailTransaction` object will be returned by the these methods.
+Note that freezing and unfreezing a card are special transactions and the corresponding `LightrailTransaction` object will be returned by these methods.

 ### Account Credits